Mystery-codes/lendstell/README.md

 # Lendstell

-Lendstell is a decentralized lending and borrowing platform built on **StarkNet**.
+Lendstell is a decentralized lending and borrowing platform built on **Stellar**.
-It enables users to lend digital assets to earn yield and borrow instantly using crypto collateral — powered by **zk-rollup scalability**, **low fees**, and **transparent smart contracts**.
+It enables users to lend digital assets to earn yield and borrow instantly using crypto collateral — powered by **stellar soroban contracts**, **low fees**, and **transparent smart contracts**.

 ---